American Lamancha: Ancestral bloodlines and breed history

 Mrs. Frey was more interested at that time in two first-fresheners in the herd; both Nubian-French Alpine does: tri-colored 'Rose' and smaller black-and-tan 'Toy'.
 The Freys agreed to use Tommy on the does whose kids they were not planning to keep.
 Rose was the last doe bred to Tommy and before she freshened on May 23, 1938, Tommy, his mother, and all of his offspring up to that point had been either sold or destroyed.
 Rose's kids by that breeding to Tommy were a Nubian-French Alpine looking buck, like his mother, and a beautiful short-eared doeling with curly golden-brown hair and very large eyes.
 The Frey's decided to keep her and named her 'Peggy'.
-Peggy was the first kid born into the Frey's herd with such ears and she turned out to be an outstanding milker, though a small doe.
+Peggy was the first kid born into the Frey's herd with such ears and she turned out to be an outstanding milker, despite being a small doe.
 Unofficial milk production records kept by Mrs. Frey showed that Peggy produced ten to twelve pounds of milk a day, with fourteen pounds on her record day; just shy of two gallons.
 She was Fay Frey's pride and joy and was taught several tricks.
 Louise Erbe of K-Lou ranch remembered seeing Mrs. Frey parading Peggy around on a leash.
 Rose lived to be sixteen years old and was then put to sleep.

 Peggy was bred to 'Jim', another Nubian-French Alpine cross, yielding a short-eared buckling, a short-eared doeling, 'Pauline', and a doeling that looked like Jim, 'Paulette'.
 They destroyed the buckling and kept the does.
 At two months old, Pauline, the short eared doe, was badly injured by some of the other goats and destroyed.
 Paulette, the Nubian-French Alpine-looking doe, was bred to 'Christopher', a bright red Nubian-Murciana cross buck.
-That pairing yielded 'Redette', a doeling that looked like her father and later, with a buck named 'Scamp' gave birth to 'Gilda', a beautiful short-eared LaMancha that died young from over-production of kids and milk.
+That pairing yielded 'Redette', a doeling that looked like her father and later, with a buck named 'Scamp' gave birth to 'Gilda', a beautiful short-eared Lamancha that died young from over-production of kids and milk.
 Paulette's second freshening, with her father Jim, yielded three bucklings, of which the Freys kept one, naming him 'Rascal'.
 Rascal was paired with a purebred Toggenburg doe, producing Scamp, Peggy's grandson, who was bred to his older half-sister Redette and fathered Gilda.
 Peggy's third freshening, with her daughter Paulette's previous partner, Christopher, yielded three red short-eared Lamancha bucks, of which none were kept; a mistake, Mrs. Frey wrote later, that she regretted.

 About 1940, Mrs. Frey purchased a short-eared doe from the Goodridge herd, and called her 'Nesta'; a small, beautiful doe with big milk production.
 Nesta yielded many of the goats in Mrs. Frey's herd of 1960; extant when she wrote her detailed history for Dairy Goat Journal.
 Nesta and Peggy were the matriarchs of the Frey herd and the mothers of the entire breed.